j-gardner/arconix-portfolio/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Prevent the html from loading if the taxonomy heading is blank
+* Prevent the associated html from loading if the taxonomy heading is blank
 * Fixed a missing translation string
-* When using the features taxonomy, users can now pass `terms_orderby` as a shortcode parameter which will allow you to set the order of the terms to any of the [available options](http://codex.wordpress.org/Function_Reference/get_terms#Possible_Arguments)
+* When using the features taxonomy, users can now pass `terms_orderby` and `terms_order` as a shortcode parameter which will allow you to set the order of the terms to any of the [available options](http://codex.wordpress.org/Function_Reference/get_terms#Possible_Arguments)
 * Added a pre_register filter for the CSS and Javascript which will allow for additional customization options for advanced users
 * The JS files are now minified, which significantly reduces the payload.
 Translation: smaller files = faster load times